What is the aim of this leaflet?

 - Wash your hands before and after putting the cream or ointment on the impetigo.

-- To prevent the spread of bacteria, the patient's towels, pillowcases, and sheets should be changed and washed on the hottest available setting (at least 60 degrees) with the addition of laundry bleach.
+- Towels, pillowcases, and sheets should be changed and washed on the hottest setting (at least 60 degrees).
 Clothing and bedding should be washed and changed daily during the first few days of treatment.
-Children with impetigo should be kept off school or nursery until affected areas have healed or 48 hours after starting antibiotic treatment.

 Where can I get more information about impetigo?

-Web links to detailed leaflets:
+Web links to other relevant sources:

-Please note that the BAD provides web links to additional resources to help people access a range of information about their treatment or skin condition.
+Please note that the British Association of Dermatologists (BAD) provides web links to additional resources to help people access a range of information about their treatment or skin condition.
 The views expressed in these external resources may not be shared by the BAD or its members.
 The BAD has no control of and does not endorse the content of external links.

 This leaflet aims to provide accurate information about the subject and is a consensus of the views held by representatives of the British Association of Dermatologists: individual patient circumstances may differ, which might alter both the advice and course of therapy given to you by your doctor.